 Part 1 - To be Completed by Parent/Carer

 To the Headteacher: (add name) School:

 My child (name) Date of birth:

-Class has the following medical col ndition
+Class has the following medical cor ndition

 I wish for him/her to have the following medicine a administered by school staff, as indicated below:

 Name of Medication:

 Dose/Amount to be given:

 Time(s) at which to be given:

 Means of administration:

 How long will the child require this medication to be e administered?

 Known side effects and any special precautions (please attach details)

 Procedures to take in case of emergency (please attach details)

 Emergency Contact 1 Emergency Contact 2

 Name: Name:

 Telephone Telephone

 Work: Work:

 Home: Home:

-Mobile: Mobile:

-Relationship: Relationship:

-o the Headteacher or Medication Coordinator and lertake to inform the school immediately of any as prescribed.
+Mobile: Mobile: Relationship: Relationship: I undertake to deliver the medicine personally to the Headteacher or Medication Coordinator and to replace it whenever necessary.
+I also undertake to inform the school immediately of any change of treatment that the doctor or hospital has prescribed.
+Name: Signature: Relationship to child: Date: Part 2 - To be completed by Headteacher/Me edication Coordinator Confirmation of agreement to administer me edicine It is agreed that (child) will every day a at (time medicine to be administered, for example, lunchtime or afternoon break) (Child) will be given me (name of member of staff) • This arrangement will continue until (either the end date for the course of medicine or until the parents instruct otherwise).
 Name: Signature:

-Relationship to child: Date:

-Part 2 - To be completed by Headteacher/M edication Coordinator

-Confirmation of agreement to administer me edicine

-It is agreed that (child) wil Il receive (quantity and name of modicine)

-at (time medicine to be administered, for

-example, lunchtime or afternoon break) •

-(Child) will be given m nedication or supervised whilst he/she takes it by

-(name of member of staff)

-This arrangement will continue until (either the end date

-for the course of medicine or until the parents ins ·

-, ,

-Name: Headteacher/Medication Coordinator Signature:

-School: